Chapter Forty One

 “She listens to Daphne?”

 “She gets it.
-In all fairness, the four girls are generally the same size, I’m the only one who can’t share clothes or shoes.
+In all fairness, Amaya and Zi are generally the same size, as are Nikko and Daphne, I’m the only one who can’t share clothes or shoes.
 Daphne and Nikko need longer pants.
 The closets are available for any of them, we did away with my stuff, your stuff a long time ago.
 For four women, the amount of outfits and shoes isn’t really that bad.”

 “The dry-cleaning bill must be interesting.”